syncfusion-content/javascript-docs/js/Schedule/data-binding.md

 ## Binding Remote Data Service

-The appointment data can be bound to the Scheduler through the [Odata](http://www.odata.org) remote services, where the service URL is mapped with [ejDatamanager](/js/datamanager/overview) and then configured to the Schedule dataSource API.
+The appointment data can be bound to the Scheduler through the [Odata](http://www.odata.org) remote services, where the service URL is mapped with [Data manager](/js/datamanager/overview) and then configured to the Schedule dataSource API.

 {% highlight html %}